Azure/azure-powershell/src/ResourceManager/ServiceBus/Commands.ServiceBus/help/Get-AzureRmServiceBusQueueKey.md

 # Get-AzureRmServiceBusQueueKey

 ## SYNOPSIS
-Gets the primary and secondary connection strings for the given ServiceBus Queue.
+Gets the primary and secondary connection strings for the given Service Bus queue.

 ## SYNTAX